hhvm/user-documentation/guides/hhvm/01-installation/04-windows.md

 The first step will be getting HHVM to build on Windows.
 We have a [wiki of information](https://github.com/facebook/hhvm/wiki/Building-and-installing-HHVM-on-Windows-with-MSVC) about this.
 The next step is being able to run code in interpretive (interp) mode.
 Then JIT support would be the next step after that.

 [Here is a list](https://gist.github.com/Orvid/5c9bc8c54e960a604968) of the areas where solutions are being found to make this happen.

-Stay tuned here for updates on when we instructions on how to get HHVM building and running on Windows.